MicrosoftDocs/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 The following guidelines apply for resumable index operations:

 - Online index create is specified as resumable using the `RESUMABLE = ON` option.
-- The RESUMABLE option is not persisted in the metadata for a given index and applies only to the duration of a current DDL statement.
+- The RESUMABLE option isn't persisted in the metadata for a given index and applies only to the duration of a current DDL statement.
 Therefore, the `RESUMABLE = ON` clause must be specified explicitly to enable resumability.
 - `MAX_DURATION` option is only supported for `RESUMABLE = ON` option.
 - `MAX_DURATION` for RESUMABLE option specifies the time interval for an index being built.
 Once this time is used the index build is either paused or it completes its execution.
 User decides when a build for a paused index can be resumed.
 The **time** in minutes for `MAX_DURATION` must be greater than 0 minutes and less or equal one week (7 \* 24 \* 60 = 10080 minutes).
 Having a long pause for an index operation may impact the DML performance on a specific table as well as the database disk capacity since both indexes the original one and the newly created one require disk space and need to be updated during DML operations.
 If `MAX_DURATION` option is omitted, the index operation will continue until its completion or until a failure occurs.
 - To pause immediately the index operation, you can stop (Ctrl-C) the ongoing command, execute the [ALTER INDEX](alter-index-transact-sql.md) PAUSE command, or execute the `KILL <session_id>` command.
 Once the command is paused, it can be resumed using [ALTER INDEX](alter-index-transact-sql.md) command.
 - Re-executing the original `CREATE INDEX` statement for resumable index, automatically resumes a paused index create operation.
-- The `SORT_IN_TEMPDB = ON` option is not supported for resumable index.
+- The `SORT_IN_TEMPDB = ON` option isn't supported for resumable index.
 - The DDL command with `RESUMABLE = ON` can't be executed inside an explicit transaction (can't be part of begin `TRAN ...
 COMMIT` block).
 - To resume/abort an index create/rebuild, use the [ALTER INDEX](alter-index-transact-sql.md) T-SQL syntax